emotional-toys/.github/profile/README.md

 ## Heidi-ho 👋

 Welcome to emotional toys.
 This organization concentrates on the design and development of artificial-animals-as-toys to demonstrate that AI is a friend that you can enjoy spending time with.
-However, there will most likely be a dust-up between soverign and shared AI systems.
+However, there will most likely be a dust-up between soverign and shared AI systems: This one is the former.

 About us --